-Lee County Human and Veteran Services, in collaboration with the Lee County Homeless Coalition, and other regional partners conducted multiple focus groups to determine which factors should be used in the CoC's dynamic prioritization system.
+The CoC conducted multiple focus groups to determine which factors should be used in the CoC's dynamic prioritization system.
 In cases where multiple applicants have the same number of these vulnerability indicators, the applicant with the higher VI-SPDAT score will be prioritized for an appropriate intervention.
 Each prioritization will be made according to the approved Lee County CoC Written Standards, which have been established in accordance with 24 CFR 576.400(e) and 24 CFR 578.7(a)(9).